sebogh/zipchecker/docs/talk.md

 Share our passion about Go based Microservices:

 - implementing a REST service
-- ... in go (& goland)
+- ... in go using goland
-- ... using a Google Cloud Function
+- ... deploying it as a Google Cloud Function
-- ... with nethttp

 # Show me what you've got